Database Model Usage (Laravel Style)

 ])->get();

-Additionally, the orderBy function in the query builder also supports subqueries.
-We can use this feature to sort all destinations by the time of the last flight arriving at each destination.
-Again, this can be achieved with a single query to the database:
+Additionally, the orderBy function of the query builder also supports subqueries.
+We can use this feature to sort all destinations by the arrival time of the last flight to each destination.
+Similarly, this can execute a single query on the database:

 return Destination::orderByDesc(